Anup-SoftwareDev/FinalProjReadMe/README.md

 ### Day 14
 ![Day14PartA](docs/TrelloScreenShots/Day14PartA.png)

-As it can be noticed here, all tasks have been completed on time as required.
+As it can be noticed above, all tasks regardign Part A had been completed on time as required.

 ![Day14PartB](docs/TrelloScreenShots/Day14PartB.png)

-At this stage the team has had to look at planning for the next phase of the design process.
-The Board above shows a large list of activities that are meant to be started on the 16/07/2022 and completed on 1/08/2022.
+At this stage the team has had to look at planning for the next phase of the project.
+The Board above shows a large list of activities that are meant to be started on the 16/07/2022 and completed by 1/08/2022.
 This phase involves implementation of a Front End, a Back End and their integration.
 However the project will be tackled in 5 steps as shown below:

 - First to get the App working for a Guest User,
 - Second to get the App working for a Member User,
 - Third to get it working for an Organiser User,
 - Forth to get it working fo the Admin User,
-- Fifth do a final Deplyment.
+- Fifth do a Final Deployment.